 The Open: Tiger Woods nearing another major missed cut after opening-round 79 at Royal Troon

-Tiger Woods carded a eight-over 79 during the opening round of The 152nd Open; Woods is 13 strokes behind clubhouse leader Shane Lowry; Can he make the cut?
+Tiger Woods carded a eight-over 79 during the opening round of The 152nd Open; Woods is 14 strokes behind early leader Daniel Brown; Can he make the cut?
 Watch the second round live on Friday from 6.30am on Sky Sports Golf or stream on NOW

 Tiger Woods is in danger of a third consecutive missed cut at a major after admitting he ‘didn’t do a whole lot right’ during an opening round to forget in The 152nd Open.